szczyglis-dev/py-gpt/README.md

 The main part of the interface is a chat window where conversations appear.
 Right below that is where you type your messages.
 On the right side of the screen, there's a section to set up or change your system prompts.
 You can also save these setups as presets to quickly switch between different models or tasks.

 Above where you type your messages, the interface shows you the number of tokens your message will use up as you type it – this helps to keep track of usage.
 There's also a feature to upload files in this area.
-Go to the `Files` tab to manage your uploads or add attachments to send to the OpenAI API (but this makes effect only in `Assisant` and `Vision` modes).
+Go to the `Attachments` tab to manage your uploads or add attachments to send to the OpenAI API (but this makes effect only in `Assisant` and `Vision` modes).

 ![v2_mode_chat](https://github.com/szczyglis-dev/py-gpt/assets/61396542/f573ee22-8539-4259-b180-f97e54bc0d94)